-- □ number of issues with previous approach - Acceptable values are not obvious - Since the values are just integers, it's hard at a glance to tell what the possible values are. - No type safety - Since the values are just integers, the compiler will let you substitute any valid integer - No name-spacing - ☐ With our card example, we prefixed each of the suits with "SUIT". - We chose to prefix all of those constants with this prefix to potentially disambiguate from other numerated values of the same class. - Not printable - □ Since they are just integers, if we were to print out the values, they'd simply display their numerical value.
+□ Issues with previous approach

+- Acceptable values are not obvious - Since the values are just integers, it's hard at a glance to tell what the possible values are. - No type safety - Since the values are just integers, the compiler will let you substitute any valid integer - No name-spacing - □ With our card example, we prefixed each of the suits with "SUIT". - We chose to prefix all of those constants with this prefix to potentially disambiguate from other numerated values of the same class. - Not printable - Since they are just integers, if we were to print out the values, they'd simply display their numerical value.

-- ☐ Java 5 added an enum type to the language - □ Declared using the enum keyword instead of class - ☐ In its simplest form, it contains a commaseparated ist of names representing each of the possible options.
+□ Java 5 added an enum type to the language

+Declared using the enum keyword instead of class

+□ Simplest form, contains a comma separated list of names representing each of the possible options.